Type-dependent irreversible stochastic spin models for genetic regulatory networks at the level of promotion-inhibition circuitry: Summary and perspectives

 It may be that some biochemical reaction networks give rise to TDSIMs resembling Hamiltonians known from other contexts.
-For example, the circadian oscillations of the proteins {\it KaiA\/}, {\it KaiB\/}, and {\it KaiC\/} in cyanobacteria can be modeled by the promotion-inhibition circuit $A \to C \dashv B \to A$ \cite{ishiura,kucho,pkj}, whose TDSIM is closely related with an Ising version of the spin-$\frac{1}{2}$ ferromagnetic-ferromagnetic-antiferromagnetic trimerised Heisenberg chain \cite{trimer}, an important model in the study of magnetisation processes in strong fields.
-On the other way around, the dynamics of an activator-repressor clock model that displays both toggle switch and oscillatory behaviours \cite{atkinson} may be modeled by a dimerised ferromagnetic-antiferromagnetic Ising chain that seems unexplored.
+For example, the circadian oscillations of the proteins {\it KaiA\/}, {\it KaiB\/}, and {\it KaiC\/} in cyanobacteria can be modelled by the promotion-inhibition circuit $A \to C \dashv B \to A$ \cite{ishiura,kucho,pkj}, whose TDSIM is closely related with an Ising version of the spin-$\frac{1}{2}$ ferromagnetic-ferromagnetic-antiferromagnetic trimerised Heisenberg chain, an important model in the study of magnetisation processes in strong fields \cite{trimer}.
+On the other way around, the dynamics of an activator-repressor clock model that displays both toggle switch and oscillatory behaviors \cite{atkinson} may be modelled by a dimerised ferromagnetic-antiferromagnetic Ising chain that seems unexplored.

-We finally remark that the formalism presented here readly applies to non-biochemical reaction networks as well, providing a framework in which spatially distributed transformations are dealt with in a most natural way.